davidcava/privoxy-dsm/README.md

     the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-    Binary (apk) packages in Release area combine files from Privoxy and privoxy-dsm.
+    Binary (spk) packages in Release area combine files from Privoxy and privoxy-dsm.
-    The applicable licence for those apk files is GPL v2, to comply with Privoxy licence.
+    The applicable licence for those spk files is GPL v2, to comply with Privoxy licence.

     privoxy-dsm is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of